balena-io/docs/pages/learn/deploy/offline-updates.md

 3. Inserting the custom `config.json` file into the downloaded balenaOS image.
 4. Running `balena preload` on the image, pointing to whichever version of your code you want to deploy to the device.
 5. Flashing this preloaded image to an SD card, a device's eMMC or a separate (flasher) USB drive.
-6. Updating device state on balenaCloud and optionally tag the device.
+6. Updating device state on balenaCloud and optionally tagging the device.

 When you insert the SD card or USB drive into your device and boot it, the device will be reflashed, retaining its balena identity, and all your updates will be in place and running.